sisoje/testable-view-swiftui/README.md

 # Body evaluations during the test

-Test findings spotlight a disparity in body evaluations: the view-model approach necessitates more updates to the view’s body, underscoring a potential inefficiency in how MVVM patterns integrate with SwiftUI’s rendering cycle.
+Test findings spotlight a disparity in number of body evaluations.

+MVVM approach necessitates more evaluations of the view’s body, underscoring a potential inefficiency in how MVVM patterns integrate with SwiftUI’s rendering cycle.

 ### 7 body evaluations using SwiftUI
 ```